Self Assessment Program Warning Flag 1 - Inwardly Focused Performance Assessments

 Potential, Observable Results

-- self assessment reports lack comparisons to the performance of other organizations
+- business performance assessment reports lack comparisons to the performance of other organizations

 - costs of like products and/or services are consistently higher than those of competing organizations